 - Carmen Lee has conducted research on how Chinese internet users engage in popular social media through multilingual practices.
 For example, in a joint project with David Barton (Lancaster University), she has studied Chinese web users’ (including those from Hong Kong and Mainland China) perception of English as a global language and how it is used alongside Chinese.

 - Eddie Tay’s research explores Hong Kong culture through the study of English language Hong Kong literature, through writing poetry and taking street photography.
 Tay is the author of four poetry collections, including: i) Dreaming Cities which features his street photography alongside his poems; and ii) The Mental Life of Cities, which is a collection featuring bilingual poetry; this collection won the Singapore Literature Prize 2012 (English Category).
 Eddie Tay’s research, as exemplified by journal articles such as “Writing photography, Seeing Poetry and Creative Writing Scholarship” and book chapters such as “Curriculum as Cultural Critique: Creative Writing Pedagogy in Hong Kong” explores visual and literary creativity and its educational implications.
-His research expertise enables him to contribute to society in areas outside of academia.
+His forthcoming Palgrave Pivot book is called Hong Kong as Creative Practice.
+Tay’s research expertise enables him to contribute to society in areas outside of academia.

 - Joanna Mansbridge’s research draws attention to how Hong Kong theatre-makers, such as Zuni Icosahedron, are exploring and expanding Hong Kong’s cultural role within Greater China and the Greater Bay Area through their cross-cultural exchanges with performers and institutions across Asia and in Europe.